 “New Relic has made ReachLocal’s focus on the client more actionable and deliverable.”

 “Baking” New Relic into ReachLocal’s application skeleton

-Starting with New Relic® Servers™, the ReachLocal engineering and operations teams worked together to put the New Relic application performance management software to the test.
+The ReachLocal engineering and operations teams worked together to put the New Relic application performance management software to the test.
 “New Relic started delivering benefits almost immediately,” says Michael Hogg, manager of orchestration engineering at ReachLocal.
 “We spotted long-running performance issues we hadn’t seen before.
 Within days of implementing New Relic, developers were approaching operations to work together to fix application performance problems.”
-With the whole team convinced of the value, ReachLocal went on to deploy New Relic® APM™, New Relic Browser™, New Relic Insights™, and New Relic Platform™.
+With the whole team convinced of the value, ReachLocal went on to deploy New Relic® APM™, New Relic Browser™, New Relic Insights™, and New Relic Plugins™.

 Today, New Relic is “baked into” ReachLocal’s entire application infrastructure stack, known at ReachLocal as an application skeleton.
 “Our application skeleton is a top-to-bottom stack of anything that isn’t application specific,” says Hogg.
 “Developers know that when they create an application now, it’s going to have New Relic included,” says Hogg.
 “For instance, if a skeleton has the option to use MySQL as a back end service, we use the New Relic MySQL plug-in to give us the visibility we need.”